How Much Should I Feed My Cat? Cat Feeding Chart (Vet Approved)

 Body Type and Exercise Level

 It’s also essential to assess your cat’s body type and exercise level.
-Some cats, like Maine Coons, are giant and can have a healthy body weight of up to 30 lbs.
+Some cats, like Maine Coons, are giant and can have a healthy body weight of up to 30 pounds.
 If your cat is of a huge breed, they’re going to need more food to sustain them.
 If your cat is very active and loves to play, it will need more food than a lazy cat and naps all day.
 If your cat tends to play by themselves often, consider increasing their food, especially if they’re usually hungry and begging for food.

 What If My Cat Is Already Overweight?